<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <tr>

-<th class="has-text-align-left" style="border: 1px solid #ddd; background-color: #f5f5f5; padding: 8px 12px; text-align: left; font-weight: bold"><strong>Scenario</strong></th>
+<th class="has-text-align-left" style="border: 1px solid #ddd; background-color: #f5f5f5; padding: 8px 12px; text-align: left; font-weight: bold"><strong>Olographic Testament Element</strong></th>

-<th class="has-text-align-left" style="border: 1px solid #ddd; background-color: #f5f5f5; padding: 8px 12px; text-align: left; font-weight: bold"><strong>Security Required?</strong></th>
+<th class="has-text-align-left" style="border: 1px solid #ddd; background-color: #f5f5f5; padding: 8px 12px; text-align: left; font-weight: bold"><strong>Requirement Under Article 1575</strong></th>

-<th class="has-text-align-left" style="border: 1px solid #ddd; background-color: #f5f5f5; padding: 8px 12px; text-align: left; font-weight: bold"><strong>Who May Request It?</strong></th>
+<th class="has-text-align-left" style="border: 1px solid #ddd; background-color: #f5f5f5; padding: 8px 12px; text-align: left; font-weight: bold"><strong>What to Watch For</strong></th>

 </tr>